HL7/us-cql-ig/input/pagecontent/patterns-patient.md

   Patient.gender = 'male'
 ```

 > NOTE: Terminology-valued elements in FHIR resources are _bound_ to _value sets_.
 The gender element is an example of a _required_ binding, which means that only the codes in the bound value set are allowed to be used.
 This allows the logic in this example to compare using the actual string `'male'`.
 In general, terminology-valued elements should be compared using terminology operators.
-For more information, see the [Using Terminology](https://hl7.org/fhir/us/cqfmeasures/using-cql.html#use-of-terminologies) topic in the Quality Measure IG.
+For more information, see the [Using Terminology]({{site.data.fhir.ver.cql}}/patterns.html#use-of-terminologies) topic in the Using CQL With FHIR IG.

 #### Patient race and ethnicity